Lighthouses of Vanuatu

 60 s.
 Approx. 15 m (49 ft) square skeletal tower, painted white.
 A photo is at right, and Google

-view.
+has a satellite view.
 NGA lists a 10 m (33 ft) square concrete tower.
 The light marks the north side of the eastern entrance to Luganville.

 The promontory came to be called Million Dollar Point after the U.S. military

 sank a fortune in surplus equipment offshore at the end of World War II.

 This underwater junkyard is now a very popular site for scuba divers.
 Located

 about 5 km (3 mi) east of Luganville.
 Accessible by road.
 Site open, tower